Techniques and materials

 Varnish

 I apply a layer of varnish on top of every finished piece.
 I use retouching / gallery varnish.
 This type of varnish can be applied to an oil painting that has recently been finished (within the last year) while still letting the paint oxidise underneath.
 It provides a vibrancy to the oil paint colours and protects the painting from dust and pollution.
 This varnish won’t yellow over time.
-A layer of damar varnish can be added over the top of this varnish once the painting is 1 year old, without the need to remove the existing varnish.
+If desired, a layer of damar varnish can be added over the top of this varnish once the painting is 1 year old, without the need to remove the existing varnish.

 Back to blog